 Yes, they make excellent family dogs and are protective of their families.
 With early training and socialization, they could become exceptional family pets.

 What is the difference between North American Mastiff and other Mastiff breeds?

-North American Mastiff is relatively similar to other Mastiff breeds but there are significant differences between them and other Mastiff dogs such as different sizes and other traits.
+North American Mastiff is relatively similar to other Mastiff breeds but there are significant differences between them and other Mastiff dogs such as size and traits.